gsilva00/PFL-Project2/README.md

 **Hatch move**

 If it is a hatch move, the game has to know which player is currently playing (`nth1`), to know the row the turtle must be placed after hatching.

 Afterwards, the game will decide the effects caused by the turtle hatching on that board cell (`move_hatch`).
 If the cell is empty, no effects occur, and the turtle can be placed on that cell.
 Otherwise, if the turtle encounters another turtle or stack of turtles, then the game must decide if the player turtle will climb on top, push the other turtles, or both (push and climb).

 The effect of pushing turtles to a different cell will cause a chain reaction, and the game must handle the movement of the displaced turtles as well (they might also cause other turtles to be pushed).
-Eventually, the turtle hatching can cause other turtles to fall from the board, in particular, to make a stack of turtles enter the oponent nest, hence scoring a goal.
+Eventually, the turtle hatching can cause other turtles to fall from the board, in particular, to make a stack of turtles enter the opponent nest, hence scoring a goal.
 Thus, the game must also take into account the possibility of scoring with an hatch movement.
 Moreover, if the stack of displaced turtles cannot climb,push or move to an empty cell, then they will be smashed and returned to their nests, awaiting to be hatched again.

 After all the effects are considered, and the chain reaction is complete, then the game will complete the hatching of the player turtle, by removing it from the nest (`remove_from_nest/4`).
 Besides, the turn will be switched to the other player.